Top 6 Skype alternatives for businesses

 If you do decide to try out Microsoft Teams as a Skype alternative, plans start free and go up to $20 per user per month for more advanced features.

-If you want to go outside of the Microsoft family and are focused on calls over chatting, Zoom is a fantastic option for you to consider.
+If you want to go outside of the Microsoft family and are focused on calls over chatting or messaging apps, Zoom is a fantastic option for you to consider.

 It’s become one of the most popular Skype alternatives in terms of downloadable videoconferencing software for multiple platforms.
 Its apps for desktop and mobile are faster and more reliable than Skype has become, but offers similar features in the ways that matter.